Universal history (genre): Christian medieval Europe

 In other cases, any obvious theme may be lacking.
 Some universal chronicles bear a more or less encyclopedic character, with many digressions on non-historical subjects, as is the case with the Chronicon of Helinand of Froidmont.
 Other notable universal chroniclers of the Medieval West include the Chronicon universale usque ad annum 741, Christherre-Chronik, Helinand of Froidmont (c.
 1160—after 1229), Jans der Enikel, Matthew Paris (c.
 1200–1259), Ranulf Higdon (c.
 1280–1363), Rudolf von Ems, Sigebert of Gembloux (c.
 1030–1112), Otto von Freising (c.
 1114–1158), and Vincent of Beauvais (c.
 1190–1264?).
 The tradition of universal history can even be seen in the works of medieval historians whose purpose may not have been to chronicle the ancient past, but nonetheless included it in a local history of more recent times.
 One such example is the History of Gregory of Tours (d.
 594), where only the first of his ten books describes creation and ancient history, while the last six books focus on events in his own lifetime and region.
 While this reading of Gregory is currently a widely accepted hypothesis in historical circles, the central purpose of Gregory's writing is still a topic of hot debate.

 Woodcut city view of Nuremberg in the 1493 Nuremberg Chronicle, one of the earliest printed universal histories.
 Illustrations featuring mainly city views were popular in European universal chronicles at the time.

-The first Christian world chronicle was written in Greek around 221CE by Julius Africanus, who has been called "the undisputed father of the tradition".
+The first Christian world chronicle was written in Greek around 221 CE by Julius Africanus, who has been called "the undisputed father of the tradition".
 The Chronica of Eusebius of Caesarea (c.
 275–339) contained in its second book an innovative set of concordance tables (Chronici canones) that for the first time synchronized the several concurrent chronologies in use with different peoples.
 Eusebius' chronicle became known to the Latin West through the translation by Jerome (c.
 347–420).
 Jerome also wrote a chronicle of his own, and the early chronicles of Isidore of Seville (c.
 560–636) and Bede were highly influential, especially Bede's work on chronology.
 Together, these laid the foundation for the Western universal chronicle tradition.

 From around 1100, universal histories increased in graphical complexity, usually adding a mappa mundi ("world map") in which the holy city of Jerusalem was presented as the centre of the world, tying together genealogies and timelines.